Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ## Details

-This project contains the source code and all the resources needed to install a .NET version of the Portfolio Data and Metadata Adapters.
+This project contains the source code and all the resources needed to build a .NET Core application running the Portfolio Data and Metadata Adapters.

 ### .NET Interfaces